-Take your desire to help those who are struggling into a career you’ll love with the Health Care Aide – Government of Alberta program.
-Delivered through a mix of theory, lab and work-integrated learning experiences, the Health Care Aide program prepares you to become a valued member of the health care team.
+Advance your desire to help by choosing to embark on a career as a Health Care Aide (HCA) who provides direct care, personal assistance and support to patients who are ill, elderly or disabled.
+This Government of Alberta program is delivered through a mix of theory, lab and work-integrated learning experiences, the Health Care Aide program prepares you to become a valued member of the health care team.

 Your certificate in the Health Care Aide - Government of Alberta program will prepare you for a wide range of employment opportunities, including:

 - Assisted Living Facilities

 - Private Health Care Providers